ervaibhavkumar/QtRadialLines/README.md

 # QtRadialLines

-This is a C++/Qt Application which draws radial lines.
+This is a C++/Qt Application which draws radial lines based the cursor and clears them when mouse is clicked.